7 Best Google Maps API Alternatives in 2026: The Complete Evaluation Guide

 Key Features

-- REST APIs and JavaScript APIs covering maps, geocoding, routing, traffic, weather, and positioning.
+- REST APIs and JavaScript APIs covering maps, geocoding, routing, traffic, weather, and positioning, with SDKs for Android and iOS including offline capabilities and turn-by-turn navigation.

-- Advanced routing: Truck routing with vehicle-specific restrictions (weight, width, height, hazmat), EV charge-aware routing that adds charging stops automatically, matrix and isoline routing, waypoint sequencing, and toll cost calculation.
-This is the deepest routing feature set on the market.
+Advanced routing: The deepest routing feature set on the market - truck routing with vehicle-specific restrictions (weight, width, height, hazmat), EV charge-aware routing, matrix and isoline routing, waypoint sequencing, and toll cost calculation.

-- MCP Server: Integration with AI applications through the Model Context Protocol - a forward-looking feature that connects location intelligence to LLM-based applications.
+MCP Server: Integration with AI applications through the Model Context Protocol - connecting location intelligence to LLM-based applications.

-- Multi-cloud deployment: Available on both AWS and Azure, with enterprise-grade SLAs.
+Multi-cloud deployment: Available on both AWS and Azure, with enterprise SLAs and a Style Editor for map customization.

 What Stands Out

 Deepest feature set for transportation and logistics.
-If your business involves fleets, delivery optimization, truck routing, or EV infrastructure, HERE's capabilities are arguably the most complete on the market.
-No other platform matches the depth of vehicle-specific routing (truck dimensions, hazmat restrictions, toll calculations).
+No other platform matches the depth of vehicle-specific routing (truck dimensions, hazmat restrictions, toll calculations) and EV routing capabilities.

 Considerations